 I started my business in 1998.
 I was one of the first Tour Operators in Australia to offer Women Only holidays.
 I had been inspired by the movie “Shirley Valentine” and have called my business “Valentine Travel” so that anyone who has seen the movie will understand some of the motivation behind creating a Women Only holiday.
 Basically, I believe that women, traditionally, have taken on the major “looking after everyone in the family before themselves” role.
 (My sister calls it “The Burnt Chop Syndrome”!)

 This situation may have changed over the past 20 years of more gender equality.
 I wanted to give women an opportunity to step out of their everyday lives for a short period and go on a holiday where they wouldn’t have to look after anyone else.
 In fact, I would look after them!

 I also wanted to create a holiday where single women, as well as women in relationships, would feel comfortable.
 I had heard that it could be awkward for solo travellers to join groups where others appeared to be travelling as couples or as a group of friends.

-What have your learnt about having such a business?
+What did you learn about having such a business?

 How many staff do you have?

-I don’t have any “staff”.
-My husband, Ross, helps me with managing the business side of things and, recently, he has started to come with me on trips where he gives me moral support, drives the minibus, helps with logistics, washes the dishes.
+I didn’t have any “staff”.
+My husband, Ross, helped me with managing the business side of things and, he then started to come with me on trips where he gave me moral support, drove the minibus, helped with logistics, washed the dishes.
 Over the years I have also had many Co-Leaders to help me with the groups and these people have been my sisters, friends and local women.

 What’s the best part of your business?

-The best part of my business is that I travel to beautiful places, meet wonderful people, practice the languages I love, learn more and more about different cultures, make lots of new friends.
+The best part of my business is that I travelled to beautiful places, met wonderful people, practiced the languages I love, learnt more and more about different cultures and made lots of new friends.